Every Treasury Bond has terms and conditions stipulated in the bond prospectus. This document 👇🏾:

 3. How do you bid for the infrastructure bond?

 To bid for bond, you need a Central Depository for Securities (CDS) account maintained at the Central Bank of Kenya.

 This is different from the CDSC (Central Depository Securities Corporation) account that you need to buy equities/shares.

-If you already have a CDS account, you can submit your bid through the CBK-TMD (Treasury Mobile Direct) USSD code *866#.
+Through the CBK-TMD (Treasury Mobile Direct) USSD code *866#, you can bid for the bond.
 For more information, read this full guide.